niklaskors/kitten-disco/README.md

 # KittenDisco

 Shows random cat gifs from the following API: http://thecatapi.com/api/images/get?format=src&type=gif.

 Requests are send in parallel and are immediately pushed to the view on response.
-This project showcases the power of Reactive programming with Angular.
+This project shows the power of Reactive programming with Angular.

 ## Development server